lsst-sitcom/sitcomtn-112/index.rst

 This technote attempts to answer those questions.

+In addition, two sections have been added:

+#.
+Multiple night jitter summary from RubinTV
+#.
+Quantifying the impact of atmospheric seeing on jitter measured with fast cameras.

 Methodology
 ================
 To analyze the tracking performance of the TMA, several methods were tried, as detailed in the following subsections.